 5. Build New Friendships.

 French culture isn’t always the easiest to make friends in for foreign students.
 A work experience in France will have you interacting with the same people daily, which can help you to form relationships and eventual friendships with your French colleagues.

 Four Things to Watch Out for When Working During Study Abroad in France:

-The Ins and Outs of Working in France as a Study Abroad Student
+The Ins and Outs: Working in France as a Study Abroad Student

 Working in France can be appealing to foreign students but there are many legal and cultural things to understand about this opportunity.
 Finding work as a foreign student isn’t always the easiest in France.
 Due to continuously high unemployment rates, working is a privilege, not a right, for foreign students.
 This means that if a French student and you apply for the same job, the French student is more likely to get it than you.
 It’s not discrimination, just a way to keep their citizens off the unemployment list.